techytux/spa/README.md

 Use Case
 University has a list of Projects to be allocated to graduate students as part of their thesis work.

+A Daily log is used to keep track of the progress of the project and show learning outcomes